-The Faculty Senate host several events each year, including the David Packard Lecture, the triannual Faculty Assembly, Research Week, Education Day, New Faculty Orientation Day, and the Staff Appreciation Assembly.
+The Faculty Senate host several events each year, including the David Packard Lecture, the triannual Faculty Assembly, Research Day, Education Day, and Staff Appreciation ceremony.

 This most prestigious lectureship of the university is named in honor of the former Deputy Secretary of Defense (1969 to 1971), co-founder of the Hewlett-Packard Company, and the second president of the Uniformed Services University, serving from 1976 to 1981.

 Faculty Assemblies are held in the fall, winter, and spring of each academic year.
 The assembly is a forum through which officers of the senate and senators report senate activities to the faculty, and where all faculty may provide input, participate in goal and priority setting for the senate, and discuss and deliberate university and school policies.
 Please check the Senate Calendar of Events for any updates.

 Faculty Senate Research Day includes poster presentations and the Wu and Leonard Symposia.
 It is part of Research Days, an annual forum for the entire USU community to share research achievements, foster collaborations, and stimulate intellectual exchange.
 Research Days also encompasses the Graduate School of Nursing (GSN) Research Colloquium and the Graduate Student Colloquium.
 Research Days promotes research by faculty, staff and students at USU and its affiliate institutions, provides opportunities for interdisciplinary collaboration, and facilitates communication among USU graduate students and faculty.
 These events serve to inform the local scientific community, collaborative institutions, and other federal agencies about significant research projects conducted across the health sciences at USU and its affiliates.